-Information for Prospective Students from Japan
+Information for prospective students from Japan

-Welcome to the country page for Japan, which contains specific information for Japanese students interested in studying at SOAS.
+We have gathered specific information for Japanese students interested in studying at SOAS.

 Phone: +44 (0)20 7898 4700